adzo261/todo-wallpaper-cli/README.md

 - No more GUI application or extensions to view and manage tasks.

 #### Note
-Currently, wallpaper can be set only on Ubuntu(GNOME).
+Works on Ubuntu(Gnome) and Windows

 ## Demo
 ![](demo/Demo.gif)